Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 ### Artificial Intelligence

-- AI Superpowers: China, Silicon Valley, and the New World Order
+- _AI Superpowers: China, Silicon Valley, and the New World Order
-- Architects of Intelligence: The Truth About AI From the People Building It
+- _Architects of Intelligence: The Truth About AI From the People Building It
-- The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World
+- _The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World

 ### Other

-- Being Logical: A Guide to Good Thinking
 - The Secret of Our Success
-- The Great Unknown: Seven Journeys to the Frontiers of Science
-- The Sirens of Titan
-- *Consider Phlebas
+- *Culture series (Consider Phlebas, The Player of Games, Use of Weapons, The State of the Art, Excession)
+- Themis Files series (Sleeping Giants, Waking Gods, Only Human, Lost Files)